corda/corda-solutions/bn-apps/cordapp-updates-distribution/design/design.md

 }
 ```
 * Wrapper around Maven Resolver, with support of CLI interface and custom configuration parameters.
-* CorDapp with the flows, specified in the previous sections.
+* `cds-cordapp` with the functionality, described in the previous sections.

 #### API extension points